 The Operational Guidelines were updated to indicate CTSA program hubs should use the calendar year for each of the first three Common Metrics.

 Our CTSA first received funding last August, so currently there is very little data for what has happened since then.
-Should we look back at data from before we received our CTSA in order to have more of a trend, or should it be based solely on data after the award?
+Should we look back at data from before we received our CTSA in order to have more of a trend, or should it be based solely on data after

 Only enter data related to what happened after the award.
 If your hub has historical data that reflects information for earlier time periods, it should be considered in your work on developing your Story Behind the Curve.